rms428/kriging-pH/README.md

 # kriging-pH

 This repository contains resources and scripts related to the spatial analysis of soil pH across the contiguous United States (CONUS) using machine learning and geostatistical methods.
-Below is an overview of the files included:
+Below is an overview of the files included:\

-### Files Overview
 - **`rf.ipynb`**: Jupyter Notebook containing a Random Forest classification of rasters to predict soil pH levels across CONUS.
 - **`DensityVsErrorFinal.ipynb`**: Jupyter Notebook detailing an ArcGIS Pro workflow to assess the impact of sample point density on error in Empirical Bayesian Kriging (EBK) analysis.
 - **`presentation_82 (1).pdf`**: Presentation from the Summer 2024 Environmental Defense Fund Intern Symposium, summarizing findings related to this project.